mobijoker/Cyber/_posts/en/2015-09-06-add-social-media-buttons-to-your-website.md

 </ul>
 ```

 Replace all my links with your links that you want the button to point to.
-Make sure each link begins with `http://` or `https://`.
+Make sure each link begins with `http://` or `https://` or more universal `//`.

 The second is a styles for your buttons: